raveling/resume/README.md

 ### [Southern Wild](https://southernwild.com.au/) (2015+)

 - A small family-owned fermentary owned and operated by [my partner](http://michelediener.com/) and I. We specialize in the creation of handcrafted small-batch ferments derived from organically grown Tasmanian ingredients.
-- Project includes eCommerce subscription membership.
-- Website built and maintained by yours truly.
+- Website built and maintained by yours truly and includes an eCommerce/Subscription service integration.

 ### [Jarktagons – Iron Peak Glass House](http://waynegrim.com/jarktagons-iron-peak-glass-house) (2010)

-- Full Length Experimental Music Album with [Wayne Grim](http://waynegrim.com/)
+- Full-Length Experimental Music Album with [Wayne Grim](http://waynegrim.com/)
-- Credits:
-  - Co-Producer
-  - Composer
-  - Vocalist
-  - Multi Instrumentalist
+- Credits: Co-Producer, Composer, Vocalist, Multi Instrumentalist

 ### [Jarktagons – Self Titled](https://jarktagons.bandcamp.com/) (2009)

-- Full Length Experimental Music Album with [Wayne Grim](http://waynegrim.com/)
+- Full-Length Experimental Music Album with [Wayne Grim](http://waynegrim.com/)
-- Credits:
-  - Co-Producer
-  - Composer
-  - Vocalist
-  - Multi Instrumentalist
+- Credits: Co-Producer, Composer, Vocalist, Multi Instrumentalist

 ### [Left Sensory Bypass – Temporal Exclusion](https://www.youtube.com/watch?v=Wolu4mGw6-E&list=OLAK5uy_lb6eWzGDX0pqpmxWZ9v7lHMxgZEHEzjIY) (2007)

-2007
-Left Sensory Bypass (Music)
-Temporal Exclusion (Full Length Album)
+- Full Length Dark Cinematic Music Album with Kris Berry
-Co-Producer, Vocalist, Musical Contributor.
-Album released on Paradigms Recordings May 2007
+- Credits: Co-Producer, Vocalist, Musical Contributor.
+- Album released on Paradigms Recordings in May 2007.

-2003
+### The Nearness of You (2003)

+- Interactive Audiovisual Installation
-The Nearness of You (Interactive Audiovisual Installation) Exhibited in the ‘Skins of Intimate Distance’ show at the Experimedia Gallery - State Library of Victoria, Melbourne.
+- Exhibited in the ‘Skins of Intimate Distance’ show at the Experimedia Gallery - State Library of Victoria, Melbourne.

-2002
-Stasis (Short Film)
+### Stasis (2002)

+- Short Film
-4 Minutes, Digital Video.
-Funded as part of the ‘Raw Nerve Initiative’ for young and emerging filmmakers.
-Premiere screening at the Australian Centre for the Moving Image, November 2002, selected for screening in the Melbourne Underground Film Festival, 2003.
-Funded through the Australian Film Commission & Film Victoria.
+- Funded as part of the ‘Raw Nerve Initiative’ for young and emerging filmmakers.
+- Premiere screening at the Australian Centre for the Moving Image, November 2002, selected for screening in the Melbourne Underground Film Festival, 2003.

-2002
+- Funded through the Australian Film Commission & Film Victoria.

-Observatory (Sculptural Installation)
+### Observatory (2002)

+- Sculptural Installation
-Exhibited at Wunderkammer Gallery, Melbourne
+- Exhibited at Wunderkammer Gallery, Melbourne

-2000
-Sentience (Audio-Visual Installation)
+### Sentience (2000)

+- Audio-Visual Installation
-In collaboration with Composer Kate Moore.
-Screened at the Currong Theatre, Gorman House Arts Centre, Canberra.
+- In collaboration with Composer Kate Moore.
+- Screened at the Currong Theatre, Gorman House Arts Centre, Canberra.

-2000
-"2000"
-Exhibition of artworks by Graduate students of the ANU’s Canberra School of Art.
-Exhibition included video and photographic documentation of Sentience & Observatory.

-2000
-Shoalhaven
-Group exhibition of artworks by participants of the Shoalhaven Field Studies Program.
-Photospace Gallery, Canberra School of Art – Australian National University.

-Awards And Funding
-2002
-Youth Mentorship Award
-Young Performing Artists Association of Australia.
-The mentorship program provided 40+ contact hours over the duration of 2002, and was undertaken with Alessio Cavallaro - Producer and Curator of New Media Projects at the Australian Centre for the Moving Image.

-2001
-"Raw Nerve" Funding Award
-Australian Film Commission & Film Victoria
-Awarded film funding through the Raw Nerve Initiative for young and emerging filmmakers.
-Production funding for the short film “Stasis”.

-2000
-Creative Commission
-Aboriginal Council for Reconciliation
-Comissioned to create a video composition for the handing over of the Aboriginal Reconciliation Document, screened in the Great Hall - Parliament House, Canberra.
+- Video from this installation was included in the opening performance at the  handing over of the 2000 Aboriginal Reconciliation Document the Great Hall at Parliament House, Canberra.

-2000
-Development Funding Award
-Canberra Institute of Arts Students Association Development funding from the Canberra Institute of the Arts’ Students Association to research and develop the “Sentience” installation in collaboration with composer Kate Moore.